Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Min SAT( ) dichotomy

 \begin{lemma} Let $\Gamma$ be a Boolean constraint language that contains a relation $R$ whose Gaifman graph $G_R$ contains a $2K_2$, that supports crisp $(\neg x \vee \neg y)$, and proportionally implements $(x=y)$ or $(x \to y)$.
-Then \WeightedMinSAT{\Gamma} is either trivial or W[1]-hard. \end{lemma} \begin{proof} Assume that \WeightedMinSAT{\Gamma} is not trivial.
+Then \WeightedMinSAT{\Gamma} is either trivial or \classWone-hard. \end{lemma} \begin{proof} Assume that \WeightedMinSAT{\Gamma} is not trivial.
 By Lemma~\ref{lemma:trivial:or:constants}, it suffices to give a reduction from \PMstCl to \WeightedMinSAT{\Gamma\cup\{(x=0),(x=1)\}}.
-Let $(D,s,t,\ell,\A,\P)$ be an instance of \PMstCl with $D=(V,A)$.
+Let $(D,s,t,\ell,\A,\P)$ be an instance of \PMstCl with $D=(U,A)$.
 Again, $\P$ partitions $A$ into $2\ell$ arc-disjoint $st$-paths.
-Define variable sets $X=\{x_v \mid v \in V\}$ and $X'=\{x_v' \mid v \in V\}$.
-For every $P \in \P$, use Lemma~\ref{lm:support:wtpath} with target weight $W=n=|V|$ to create a formula $\F_P$ over the variables $X \cup X'$.
+Define variable sets $X=\{x_v \mid v \in U\}$ and $X'=\{x_v' \mid v \in U\}$.
+For every $P \in \P$, use Lemma~\ref{lm:support:wtpath} with target weight $W'=n=|U|$ to create a formula $\F_P$ using variables from the common set $X \cup X'$.
 Let $\F_0$ be the disjoint union of $\ell+1$ copies of the formulas $\F_P$ for every path $P \in \P$.
 Set $k=4\ell(\ell+1)+\ell$ and $W=2\ell(\ell+1)n+\ell$.
-By Lemma~\ref{lm:support:wtpath}, any assignment $\alpha$ violates at least $2(\ell+1)$ constraints per path $P \in \P$, to a weight of at least $(\ell+1)n$ per path, for a total minimum of $4\ell(\ell+1)$ violated constraints to a weight of at least $2\ell(\ell+1)n$.
+By Lemma~\ref{lm:support:wtpath}, any assignment $\alpha$ violates at least $2(\ell+1)$ constraints per path $P \in \P$, and any assignment which violates only that number of constraints for the path has a weight of at least $(\ell+1)n$ for the path, for a total minimum of $4\ell(\ell+1)$ violated constraints to a weight of at least $2\ell(\ell+1)n$.
 This leaves a remaining budget of at most $\ell$ violated constraints, to a weight of at most $\ell$, in the rest of $\F$.
-Furthermore, if any assignment $\alpha$ is used such that for some path $P \in \P$, $\alpha$ does not conform to one of the assignments $\alpha_i$ of Lemma~\ref{lm:support:wtpath}, then by the duplication $\alpha$ will break either the violation budget $k$ or the weight budget $W$.
+Furthermore, if any assignment $\alpha$ is used such that for some path $P \in \P$, $\alpha$ does not conform to one of the assignments $\alpha_i$ of Lemma~\ref{lm:support:wtpath}, then, by the duplication, $\alpha$ will break either the violation budget $k$ or the weight budget $W$.
 Hence we may assume that any assignment relevant to us satisfies $\alpha(x')=1-\alpha(x)$ for every variable $x \in X$, hence we may proceed as if we have crisp constraints $(x \neq x')$ in our formula.
 We will use this fact in constructions over $R$, defining a formula $\F'$ that, subject to the assumption $(x \neq x')$, encodes the pairs of $\A$.

-The construction of $\F'$ follows Lemma~\ref{lemma:hardness:arrowandgaifman}.
-As in Lemma~\ref{lemma:hardness:gaifman} we can prove that there is a proportional implementation over the language $\{R,(x \neq y)\}$ of a relation $R^*$ satisfying